Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Competing Interests

 \section{Competing Interests}

 JD, KH, and LGB are inventors of two patents related to the Modulated Phase Grating Interferometry \cite{bib:MPGPatent1,bib:MPGPatent2}.
-JD, HCM, and MST are inventors in a provisional patent related to X-ray interferometry, filed through Louisiana State University.
 All of the authors confirm that their work adheres to the ethical guidelines and standards for transparency and objectivity in conducting and reporting research.